Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H vs HP ENVY x360 15.6" 2-in-1 Laptop

 Frequently Asked Questions

-Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H excels if you value ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
-HP ENVY x360 15.6" 2-in-1 Laptop is better if you prioritize versatile 2-in-1 aluminum design with a premium look and feel.
-Pick based on your budget and daily use.
+Dell XPS 13 (9340, 2024) — Intel Core Ultra 7 155H is the better choice if you prioritize ultra-modern, minimalist design with zero-lattice keyboard and seamless glass palm rest.
+HP ENVY x360 15.6" 2-in-1 Laptop wins if you value versatile 2-in-1 aluminum design with a premium look and feel.
+Both are rated highly (4.5★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure